danilosierrac/mimosaminimal/README.md

 *Instructions and text adapted to this template version from the original.*

 #  Feel free to send pull requests to the specific files to make this template a bit more fun.
-The zip file includes the version I uploaded.
+The .zip file includes only the version I uploaded.

+🖥